User Identification

 Updating user data

-Once you have identified a user, you can update their data by calling the updateUser function.
+Most of the time it’s enough to pass user data directly to the identify function which is described above.
+In case you still want to update their data via a separate action, you can call the updateUser function.
 This lets you add additional attributes to the user or update existing ones, so you can later use them to filter and group users in Vemetric.

 To update a user’s data you can pass an object with the following properties: